Wappa/Epigang/README.md

 # Epigang
-My Python Work from Epita
+My Python Work from Epita in Sup Year 2019-2020